bbanddd/ADDL/docs/workflow.md

 [<p align='right'>*Back to Content*</p>](#toc_content)

 # <a id="toc1">1.
 ADDL Introduction</a>
-The ADDL project bases on structural MRI (T1, 2017) data of Alzheimer's disease(AD) and non-Alzheimer's disease(NL) subjects of ADNI.
-It takes ResNet DL module to learn the brain gray matter(GM) images obtained through preprocessing, and applies diagnostic algorithm on the ResNet module inference results for the AD diagnostic.
+The ADDL project bases on structural MRI (T1, 2017) data of Alzheimer's disease(AD) and non-Alzheimer's disease(NL) subjects of ADNI, it takes ResNet DL module to learn the brain gray matter(GM) images obtained through preprocessing, and applies diagnostic algorithm on the ResNet module inference results for the AD diagnostic.

 ![Figure of ADDL Pipeline](images/sc_wp_addl_flow_en.png)